Blog: When to Replace Your Engine: A Guide from Engines Plus

 For Marine Engines:

 Mid-season checks offer boat owners a valuable opportunity to assess engine health, especially during peak usage periods.
 As Practical Boat Owner, in association with boatcare by boatfolk, advises: ‘Make sure you regularly check the engine oil levels.’
 This is the ideal time for a comprehensive inspection to ensure optimal performance and longevity.
+Take a look at the Engines Plus Shop for Engine Oil.

 In addition to engine checks, it’s essential to monitor your battery health.
 The battery is the heart of your boat; without it, your engine won’t start, and electrical components won’t work.
 Regular checks of the battery’s charge using a digital multimeter, along with inspecting connections for corrosion, are crucial.
 If your battery shows signs of degradation, it’s wise to replace it alongside or before considering engine replacement.